Globasa-Team/prose-test/README.md

 # prose-test
-For editors to try using the webapp Prose.io to edit markdown in the browser.
+For editors to try using the webapp Prose.io to edit markdown files directly in the browser.

 Steps: